iMeetCentral/api-php/README.md

 # api-php

-Central Desktop CLI and API Sample Code
+iMeet® Central CLI and API Sample Code

 Fill in config/client_config.yml with your credentials.
 To grab credentials, please see the API tab on the "Company Admin" sections on your account.